matatk/matatk.github.io/_posts/2015-11-03-test-driven-development-as-if-you-meant-it-reviewed-part-3.md

 direct the overall design of the code.
 This is why, in this case, the GREEN step does seem rather simplistic.
 Arguably, we should have changed the `==` to `!=` to make the test pass.
-By making the test pass in this way, we are introducing some duplication that need addressing and moves us nearer to our goal.
+By making the test pass in this way, we are introducing some duplication that needs addressing and moves us nearer to our goal.

 ### REFACTOR Extract `is_legal` function - 2015-03-02 13:28